Table of Contents

-If you've ever wondered what happens if you die without a will, the short answer is that somebody else or some law will likely make that determination — and this may not appeal to you.
-The more complete answer is that it depends on your unique situation.
+If you've ever wondered what happens if you die without a will, somebody else or some law will likely make that determination.
+It depends on your unique situation.

-The outcome of dying without a will is typically largely determined by the state you live in because state law generally governs inheritance rules, taking into account your marital status and whether you have any children.
+The outcome of dying without a will is determined by the state you live in, since state law governs inheritance rules.
+It takes into account your marital status and whether you have any children.
 If you're not sure what happens when you die without a will, it's important to look into your state's laws, but here is some general information to keep in mind.

 Selection of an Estate Administrator

-If you die without a will, the first matter that a probate court will likely address is to appoint an administrator of your estate, according to the American Bar Association.
+If you die without a will, a probate court will likely appoint an administrator of your estate, according to the American Bar Association.
 In a will, you designate an "executor," which is a similar role; the administrator or executor distributes any applicable assets you've left your beneficiaries.
-The main difference is that executors specifically follow the instructions you've left in your will (within the bounds of the law).
+The main difference is that executors follow the instructions you've left in your will (within the bounds of the law).

 The court itself may act as the administrator or appoint a trustee.
-More typically, however, the court designates a surviving spouse, or responsible adult child, if it is confident that person can handle the responsibilities.
+Typically, the court designates a surviving spouse, or responsible adult child, if it is confident that person can handle the responsibilities.

-Dying without a will doesn't mean that administrators can do whatever they want with your assets, however.
+Dying without a will doesn't mean that administrators can do whatever they want with your assets.
 Their function is mainly to pay off your debts from your remaining funds, then follow asset distribution principles that are commonly spelled out by state laws.
-How your assets are distributed often depends on your family configurations, but again, varies by state.
+How your assets are distributed depends on your family configurations, but varies by state.
 Here are some of the common scenarios:

 - If you're single without children: If your parents are alive, your assets often go to them.
 If you have siblings, your estate may be divided up among them.